sumit-kosalge/gitgriprepo/README.md

-based on hours how much marks student can score can be found ussing linear regression.
+based on study hours how much marks student can score can be found ussing linear regression.